wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-a.md

 In Round:

-- I - introduce something new.
+- I - Introduce something new.
-- II - introduce something new or you may build on something another player has introduced.
+- II - Introduce something new or build on something another player has introduced.
-- III & IV - build on something another player has introduced.
+- III & IV - Build on something another player has introduced.

-Only describe what the wallflower can directly observe.
+Only describe what the wallflower's can directly observe.

 - Do NOT use any judgement words.
-- Do NOT describe what the wallflower might know, think, or feel.
+- Do NOT describe any interaction with a wallflower.
-- Do NOT describe any interaction with the wallflower.
+- Do NOT describe what a wallflower might know, think, or feel.

 Examples